designer2k2/tbeam-lorawan-mapper/README.md

 ## Operation: How it Works

 When your car is started, and USB Power appears, the Mapper will power on, acquire GPS, and continue mapping.
-It re-uses the last network Join state for faster connection and fewer packets.
+It reuses the last network Join state for faster connection and fewer packets.

 The Mapper is always looking to see if it's been a long time, or you moved some distance from the last report.
 Whichever one happens first causes a transmission to be sent, plotting a point on the Helium map.  **Time or Distance** are the two main factors in determining when to send Uplinks.